harshnaikAI/password-generator/README.md

     - Option to toggle Symbols and Charecters.
     - User can decide the length of Password.
     - Click to copy the Password.
-    - Technology used- HTML, CSS, JS, Firebase
+    - Technology used- HTML, CSS, JS.

 2. Screen Shot